Local Absentee Voting

 Please note that fax and email requests are now acceptable.
 If you are sending a form via an email request, attach a completed & signed Absentee Ballot Request form and send to email@example.com.
 For requests via fax, please fax completed forms to (617) 993-2601.

-If the voter is unable to submit the form, a family member may apply for the voter using the Absentee Ballot Application BY FAMILY MEMBER form.
+If the voter is unable to submit the form, a family member may apply for the voter using the Absentee Ballot Application and checking off the first box under Special Circumstances.

 Overseas Voters and Members of the U.S. Armed Forces Serving Abroad